Katie Taylor: Taylor vs. McCaskill

-The first defence of her title came against future undisputed female welterweight champion Jessica McCaskill on 13 December at the York Hall in London.
+The first defence of her title came against future undisputed welterweight champion Jessica McCaskill on 13 December at the York Hall in London.
 After a closely contested first round, Taylor went down to the canvas in the second in what was ruled as a slip.
 Taylor began to take control with her speed and power before McCaskill found success and hurt the champion in the sixth round.
 Taylor received a point deduction in the seventh for excessive holding, before keeping McCaskill at a distance and fighting at range for the next three rounds to secure a UD victory.
 One judge scored the bout 98–91 and the other two scored it 97–92.

 Unified champion

 Taylor vs. Bustos

-Her next fight was a unification bout against reigning IBF female lightweight champion Victoria Bustos on 28 April 2018 at the Barclays Center in New York City.
+A unification bout against reigning IBF female lightweight champion Victoria Bustos took place on 28 April 2018 at the Barclays Center in New York City.
 Taylor controlled the majority of the fight with her speed from a distance, only encountering difficulty in rounds seven and eight after engaging Bustos at close range.
 Taylor secured the win with a wide UD to add the IBF title to her growing collection, with two judges scoring the bout 99–91 and the third scoring it 98–92.

-She made three successful defences of the her titles in 2018; defeating Kimberly Connor via third-round TKO in July; former WBO female featherweight champion Cindy Serrano by UD in October; and former WBC female super-featherweight champion Eva Wahlström in December.
+She made three successful defences of her titles in 2018; defeating Kimberly Connor via third-round TKO in July; former WBO female featherweight champion Cindy Serrano by UD in October; and former WBC female super-featherweight champion Eva Wahlström in December.